SoftwareEngineeringDaily/sedaily-miner/README.md

  Removes all topics from database and the "topics" field from posts' documents (WARNING - this script removes all topics from database and all users' actions (adding and assigning) topics can be lost)

  - `node removeTopicsFromPosts.js`

+ #### - Clear sponsorsContent from posts

+ Removes all sponsorsContents from posts' documents (WARNING - this script removes all sponsorsContents posts!)

+ - `node removeSponsorsFromPosts.js`